LeonardoPohl/FESD/docs/Openni Adventures/Papers/Collections/Human Pose Estimation.md

 	- Geometric Model
 		- roughly divide the human body into several parts
 		- usually cylinder ellipse or rectangles
+		- Head-Neck-Trunk (HNT)
+		- Some methods (paper 15) uses face detection for 2D image first to segment the human
+	- Mathematical model
+		- transfer conceptual knowledge commonly used in mathematics to model construction
+		- build a model with the representation of probability distribution to list each possible result and give their probabilities
+		- mainly Gaussian Mixture Model (GMM)
+			- Establish mixed model based on multiple gaussian distributions for each pixel of the image
+			- parameters are continuously updated according to observed image
+			- Background estimation is performed simultaneously
+			-

 ## Point2Skeleton: Learning Skeletal Representations from Point Clouds